 if you’re on Xtwitter,

 On this website all Bible quotes are in italic text; nothing else is in italics, except in this sentence, which includes ‘Rx Aiming to encourage spiritual life & health from God’s word’ from the banner!
 This follows a style similar to that found in other works, including Matthew Henry’s Commentary, an early 18th century puritan work that Etheldreda.net highly recommends.
 Although Matthew Henry’s work lacks some technical details found in modern commentaries, he was a great physician of the soul, and his commentary richly brings out the spiritual application of God’s word to the heart.
 Follow these links for other books Etheldreda.net would recommend on the puritans and historical details about the life of Etheldreda.

-Unless otherwise stated, all Bible quotes are from the World English Bible (WEB) 2009.
-This is a fairly literal translation, following the King James Version, through the American Standard Version, to this modern English WEB version.
-The WEB is a well named endeavour, seeking to make freely available a sound modern English translation to use and spread in the internet age, without copyright restrictions.
-This suits the copyright ethos of Etheldreda.net – see the ‘Usage, copyright and legal issues’ page, where there is also information about general usage terms and conditions, security and privacy etc., and other policies.
+Unless otherwise stated, all Bible quotes are from the World English Bible (WEB) 2009ff., with spellings and capitalisation altered to match my usage, for consistency.
+I link to the biblegateway.com version of this translation (e.g. after each quote), and try to update each quote to the latest version there, if and when I find an inconsistency, so if you spot one please do let me know.
+The WEB is a fairly literal translation, following the King James Version, through the American Standard Version, to this modern English WEB version.
+It’s a well named endeavour, seeking to make freely available a sound modern English translation to use and spread in the internet age, without copyright restrictions.
+This suits the copyright ethos of Etheldreda.net – see the ‘Legal blurb’ page, where there is also information about general terms and conditions, security and privacy etc., and other policies.
 If you continue to use this website it’s assumed that you accept these.